ezrakahn/FLCAC-Submission-Guidance/submission_guidance_revised.md

 Datasets with existing DOIs can be directlly linked to the LCA Commons through the creation of a "source" object in openLCA.
 An openLCA source is a reference to an external resource, and can be directly associated with an openLCA process in the Modeling and Validation section of the process's metadata.

 #### What dataset gets a DOI
+(This should all be moved to an internal operations document)
 TODO: An explaination on what is citable from the LCA Commons perspective and how to guide people to making that determination.
 The Ag Data Commons uses metrics that can serve as a guide for LCAC (see section 3.2 on externally published resources) :

 https://data.nal.usda.gov/ag-data-commons-doi-guidelines-0